-The Company's financial instruments include cash, accounts receivable, accounts payable and accrued liabilities, CEBA loan and lease liability.
-The risks associated with these financial instruments and the policies on how to mitigate these risks are set out below.
+The risks associated with financial instruments and the policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.

 (i) Currency risk